hodgettsp/cesR/README.md

 and associated calls.
 The resulting printed data frame provides survey call codes that can be copied and used with the `get_ces()` function to create a data frame for a requested survey.
-To access a preview of a particular dataset, use the `get_preview(srvy, x)` function.
-This function returns a preview of a CES survey dataset with a number of observations equal to a given numerical value in place of the variable `x`.
-If the variable `x` is not given the default of six observations will be returned.
+To access a preview of a particular dataset, use the `get_preview(srvy, obs)` function.
+This function returns a preview of a CES survey dataset with a number of observations equal to a given numerical value in place of the variable `obs`.
+If the variable `obs` is not given the default of six observations will be returned.
 Lastly, the `get_question(do, q)` returns a CES survey question for a given data object and column name.

 ### Examples

     # install cesR package
-    devtools::install_github("hodgettsp/cesR")
+    install.packages("cesR")

     # load cesR package
     library(cesR)